How to Make Alcohol from Sugar Cane

 from sugar cane is a way of life for many families in this part of

 Ecuador.
-In the steep foothills of the Andes, they mostly
+In the steep foothills of the Andes, where they have

 and harvest their sugar cane by hand and use a traditional process to